 3. Set Medication Reminders

-Reminder systems help bridge the gap between intention and action, particularly for individuals managing complex medication schedules.
-The Centers for Disease Control and Prevention notes that missed doses remain a leading issue in long-term treatment adherence.
-Alarms, phone apps, or written schedules can prompt timely action without relying on memory alone.
+Reminder systems help bridge the gap between intention and action, especially for people managing complex medication schedules.
+Alarms, phone apps, pill organizers, and written schedules can prompt timely action without relying on memory alone.
+The CDC recognizes text messages and mobile applications with reminder functions as tools that can support medication adherence and treatment goals.
 Small prompts create steady habits.

 • Phone alarms provide consistent reminders